Kazakhstan Horse Trek

 Who is this trip aimed at?

-We go out of our way for the promise of interesting wildlife, and the numerous archaeological sites in the area.
+We go out of our way for the promise of interesting wildlife, and archaeological sites in the area.
 Experiencing the local culture is of course half the reason for travelling, so we will be meeting and mingling with the local people along the way.

 What are the horses and riding like?